 Second and Third Order Effects

 When light is diffracted by the grating in the spectrometer, each wavelength splits into an infinite number of beams.
-The first, and most intense, of these diffraction beams for each wavelength is focused toward the detector.
+The first, and most intense, of these diffraction beams for each wavelength is focused on the detector.
 The second, third and higher beams are diffracted at higher angles.
-Because this diffraction is a cause of stray light, the inside of Ocean Insight spectrometers are painted with a black coating to minimize these higher order diffracted beams from reflecting off the inside of the spectrometer and landing back on the detector.
+Because this diffraction is a cause of stray light, the inside of Ocean Optics spectrometers are painted with a black coating to minimize these higher order diffracted beams from reflecting off the inside of the spectrometer and landing back on the detector.

 For wavelengths below half the maximum wavelength in the spectrometer’s wavelength range, filters must be used to prevent 2nd and 3rd order beams from landing straight on the detector itself.
 A 250 nm component would be diffracted by the grating to land on the detector at 250 nm as well as at 500 nm and 750 nm.
 Similarly, a 350 nm component in the incident light would diffract onto the 350 nm and the 700 nm part of the detector.
 Therefore, a low-pass filter must cover the detector to stop 2nd and 3rd order diffracted beams from lower wavelengths giving false readings at twice or three times their actual wavelength.